stezzbruh/Blue-Yeti-Mic-Fix/README.md

 `sudo reboot`

 ## test rig
-*ignore the ram usage i have apps that start on boot cause ye 16gb of ram XD*
+*ignore the ram usage i have apps that start on boot cause ye 16gb of ram baby XD*
 ![Open other application](/neofetch2.0.png)